Clinical Services and Supports

 Jewish for Good offers a comprehensive range of services that help people meet life’s challenges.
 Guided by the Jewish values of communal responsibility and social justice, we are passionate about our commitment to serving all members of the community, regardless of race, religious affiliation, identity, age, or ability.
 We deliver high-quality professional social services for adults and families through all stages of life and strive to improve quality of life by providing affordable services and educational workshops that help foster the Jewish tradition of empowering people to care for themselves and each other.
 Thanks to our donors and volunteers, the cost of all of our services are financially accessible.
 Those in need will not be turned away for lack of funds.

-Our peer-led Care Partner Support Group provides an opportunity for care partners and family members to share resources and discuss emotions in a confidential setting.
+VIRTUAL GROUP: Our peer-led Care Partner Support Group provides an opportunity for care partners and family members of loved ones who are experiencing middle- to late-stage memory and thinking issues to share resources and discuss emotions in a confidential setting.
 A family care partner is someone who provides unpaid care for another person.
 This person could be a spouse, parent, child, other relative, or friend.
 Our Care Partner Support Group provides an opportunity for care partners and family members of loved ones who are experiencing memory and thinking issues to share resources.

 The group values respect and responds with empathy and non-judgmental feedback in a confidential setting.
-The group meets on the 4th Wednesday of every month from 12:30-2pm.
+This virtual group meets on the 4th Wednesday of every month from 12:30-2pm.

 Case Management

-• Brief consultation (up to 30 minutes): This is a phone call or meeting to get quick answers to questions and community resource lists.
-(Free)
+Jewish for Good can provide a brief consultation (up to 30 minutes) free of charge.
+This is a phone call or meeting to get you quick answers to your questions, lists of community resources, referrals to other agencies, as well as general support

 Counseling